Sebziel/gcp-terraform/Readme.md

 6. Add a way to distribute a significant load from the data generator evenly across the nodes in a efficient mannor as a kubernetes job object.
 7. Change javabuilder pod to job so it will terminate after finish
 8. Add tools to provide visibility of the cluster resources state - Done with prometheus and nodeexpoerter.
+9. Add load testing tool (locust)
+    9.1 Since locust supports two 'modes' with gui and with cli, I used both.
+IN K8s manifests, there's a locust.yaml which run's in headless mode (Todo - pass the results to gcp storage) in locust folder there's a deployment of master-follower architecture designed for more intense workloads as the followers might be scaled up if more simulated users are required.

 Terra-influx:
 1. Create a VM that will serve as a influx database